How can I benchmark and compare research metrics?

 • The University of Manchester can be found under the Institutions and Groups tab.

-For detailed guidance, see Elsevier’s support article - Benchmark and monitor progress using SciVal
+For detailed guidance, please see Elsevier’s support article - Benchmark and monitor progress using SciVal

 Using InCites: